 01 of 07

-The season leading up to Christmas is a light-filled, festive time in Paris that can provide an ideal backdrop for a romantic vacation or a memorable holiday season with the kids in tow.
-Many people never make it to the city at this time of year, assuming it's cold, dark, and grim, but as we've pointed out many times elsewhere, December can be one of the most pleasant times to visit, and if you're not opposed to leaving home for the holidays, a family trip to Paris can be incredibly memorable.
+The season leading up to Christmas is a light-filled, festive time in Paris that can offer the ideal backdrop for a romantic vacation or a memorable holiday season with the entire family, kids included.
+Many people never venture to plan a trip here at this time of year, assuming it's cold, dark, and grim.
+But as we've pointed out many times elsewhere, December can be one of the most pleasant times to visit, and if you're not opposed to leaving home for the holidays, a family trip to Paris can be incredibly memorable.

 To ensure you make the most of it, we've compiled a list of all the goings-on around town that will make your holiday particularly special (and then checked it twice, of course).
 Several events are not to be missed in 2017 and 2018, so bookmark this guide, and make sure to plan ahead to ensure a relaxing and memorable Christmas or Hanukkah.
 That includes booking restaurants, shows, or tours well in advance to avoid unneeded holiday stress.
-Oh, and like anywhere in the world, last-minute Christm...as shopping isn't advised if you wish to keep your blood pressure levels under control.
-Click through the slides to see more!Continue to 2 of 7 below.
+Oh, and like... anywhere in the world, last-minute Christmas shopping isn't advised if you wish to keep your blood pressure levels under control.
+Scroll down for our complete picks.Continue to 2 of 7 below.

 02 of 07